Dubai International Airport: Concourse A

-Concourse A, part of Terminal 3, opened 2 January 2013, has a capacity of 19 million passengers and is connected to the two major public levels of Terminal 3 via Terminal 3 APM in addition to the vehicular and baggage handling system utility tunnels for further transfer.
+Concourse A opened on 2 January 2013 with a capacity of 19 million passengers and is connected to the two major public levels of Terminal 3 via Terminal 3 APM in addition to the vehicular and baggage handling system utility tunnels for further transfer.
 The concourse opened on 2 January 2013 and was built at a cost of US$3.3 billion.
 The building, which follows the characteristic shape of Concourse B, 924 m long, 91 m wide and 40 m high in the centre from the apron level and accommodates 20 air bridge gates, of which all are capable of handling the Airbus A380-800.
 There are also 6 remote lounges for passengers departing on flights parked at 13 remote stands.
 The gates in Concourse A are labeled A1–A24.
 Gates A6, A7, A18, and A19 are not equipped with jetbridges and so passengers departing from these gates are bussed to the aircraft.

 The concourse includes one 4-star hotel and one 5-star hotel, first- and business-class lounges, and duty-free areas.
 The total built-up area is 540000 m2.
 The concourse allows for multi-level boarding and boasts the largest first and business class lounges in the world.
 Each lounge has its own dedicated floor offering direct aircraft access from the lounges.
 The total amount of retail space at the concourse is 11000 m2, and there is also a total of 14 cafes and restaurants.

 The total retail area in the concourse is approximately 11000 m2.